 Increasingly, utilities are encouraging their rate payers to use energy more efficiently by offering services and financial incentives to help offset the cost of improvements.
 Some programs even offer a free energy audit of your home!

 Columbia Gas of Pennsylvania

 Audits & Rebates

-is Columbia Gas targeted to residential heating customers earning between 151 – 250% of the Federal Poverty Guidelines.
+is an energy efficiency program for Columbia Gas residential heating customers having annual gross income that falls within program guidelines.
 The program helps customers to reduce their natural gas use by providing the following services and incentives:

 - A free whole-house energy audit and written report performed by a Building Performance Institute (BPI) certified auditor. (a $400 value)

 - If appropriate, installation of a free programmable thermostat. (a $100 value)

 - A free post-weatherization inspection of the home. (a $100 value)

 - As a special bonus, qualified customers applying for the program between September 1 and November 15, 2013 and who receive their FREE home energy audit by November 30, 2013 are automatically entered for a chance to win a $1,000 Visa Gift Card.